-Selecting right carpet pad or cushion can be just an important as deciding on a specific carpet style.
+Selecting the right carpet pad or cushion can be just as important as deciding on a specific carpet style.
 Think about your lifestyle needs and the anticipated amount of room traffic.
 If you’re replacing the carpet in a high traffic area, such as your living room.
 It’s best to choose padding that is durable and can withstand heavy foot traffic.

 Carpet padding is placed underneath your carpet.
 Helping to minimize the stress on your flooring and reduce noise for your feet.
 It also controls and minimizes stains from going into your sub-floor for easier cleanup.
 Below are some tips you might want to consider..

 When selecting the right carpet pad, check the carpet manufacturer’s requirements for thickness and density.
 A general rule of thumb for most residential carpet applications is to choose no more than 7/16 inch thick.
 Indeed no less than 1/4 inch with 6 pounds per cubic feet density.
-If the carpet is a berber or a low profile carpet, choose a padding no more than 3/8 inch thick with 8 pounds density.
+If the carpet is a berber or a low profile carpet, choose padding no more than 3/8 inch thick with 8 pounds density.

 The type and thickness of pad you need vary based on traffic levels and patterns.
 For example, bedrooms, dens, lounge areas with light or moderate traffic can use thicker and softer pads.
 Living and family rooms, hallways, stairs require thinner, firmer pads.